MitocGroup/deep-microservices-todomvc/README.md

 DeepTodo/               --> root folder of the DeepTodo microservice Frontend/             --> this folder includes everything front-end related
-    .deepignore         --> this file is used only when front-end is supposed to be ignored _build/             --> this folder, if exists, is used by default and everything else is ignored bootstrap.js        --> this file loads the front-end functionality of particular JavaScript app index.html          --> this file is required only for root microservice js/                 --> this folder includes all JavaScript files package.json      --> this file contains the metadata of current front-end (required by JSPM) config.system.js  --> this file contains the config data used by JSPM app/              --> this folder includes the JavaScript files for web app (e.g. AngularJS, React.js, Backbone.js, etc.) lib/              --> this folder includes the JavaScript libraries vendor/           --> this folder includes the JavaScript files provided by vendors css/                --> this folder includes all stylesheets img/                --> this folder includes all images fonts/              --> this folder includes all fonts
+    .deepignore         --> this file is used only when front-end is supposed to be ignored bootstrap.js        --> this file loads the front-end functionality of particular JavaScript app package.json        --> this file contains the metadata of current front-end (required by JSPM) js/                 --> this folder includes all JavaScript files app/              --> this folder includes the JavaScript files for web app (e.g. AngularJS, React.js, Backbone.js, etc.) angular/        --> this folder includes the JavaScript files for AngularJS app ...
+    css/                --> this folder includes all stylesheets img/                --> this folder includes all images fonts/              --> this folder includes all fonts